goplus/gop/README.md

 ### If

-`if` statements are pretty straightforward and similar to most other languages.
+In Go+, `if` statements are pretty straightforward and similar to most other languages.
 Unlike other C-like languages, there are no parentheses surrounding the condition and the braces are always required.